Wearing a helmet is a must…

 Moreover, the helmet comes with elbow and knee pads and wrist pads.
 This is a complete set of protective equipment for kids who love extreme sports.
 This package seems practical for parents rather than buying the gears separately.

 Keep the helmet snug and in place by using the adjustable strap and dial system.
 Secure it further with the straps that have a quick-release buckle.
-This can fit with a head size that measures 18-20″, or with age from 3-5 years old.
-The helmet has a unisex design, so let kids have fun selecting the style they want.
+This can fit with a head size that measures 18-20″ for ages from 3-5 years old, or head measurement 19.7-20.3″ for 4-7-year-olds.
+The helmet has a unisex design, so let kids have fun selecting the color they want.
+A few colors come with matching elbow and knee pads.